TMJ Treatment From a General Dentist

 TMJ treatment from a general dentist emphasizes targeted, conservative strategies that address discomfort at its source.
 Anyone experiencing persistent jaw pain, stiffness, or clicking noises should contact Scripps Ranch Dental's San Diego office and schedule a consultation.
 Our dentist can personalize a plan that can provide long-term relief.

-Request an appointment here: https://scrippsranchdentistry.com or call Scripps Ranch Dental at (858) 222-6164 for an appointment in our Downey office.
+Request an appointment here: https://scrippsranchdentistry.com or call Scripps Ranch Dental at (858) 222-6164 for an appointment in our San Diego office.

 Check out what others are saying about our dental services on Yelp: TMJ Treatment in San Diego, CA.